Costello gets hurt in No. 25 Stanford’s win vs Northwestern

 THE TAKEAWAY

-Northwestern: Coach Pat Fitzgerald kept the starting quarterback secret until just before game time, not that it helped much.
+Northwestern: Fitzgerald kept the starting quarterback secret until just before game time, not that it helped much.
 Johnson threw an incompletion on his first pass, was intercepted on a ricochet on his second throw and was 1 for 4 for 3 yards and an interception on his first three drives.
 Green entered on the fourth drive and led the Wildcats into Stanford field position for the first time before that stalled with an incompletion on fourth-and-6 from the 34.
-It only got slightly better in the second half but Northwestern also lost running back Isaiah Bowers to an apparent knee injury.
+It only got slightly better in the second half but Northwestern also lost running back Isaiah Bowers to a lower-body injury.

 Stanford: The Cardinal came into the season relying heavily on Costello to lead the offense and when he went down things stalled a bit.
 An interception in Northwestern territory by Paulson Adebo led to no points when Toner hit the upright on a 29-yard attempt and Mills missed several open receivers and lost two fumbles.
 He finished 7 for 14 for 81 yards.
-The Cardinal also lost star tackle Walker Little to an apparent leg injury late in the game.
+The Cardinal also lost star left tackle Walker Little to an apparent leg injury late in the game and there was no update on his condition.

 UP NEXT